-- 4.6.
-In Autumn 2012 the Council published The Draft Local Aggregates Assessment for Worcestershire 20126 for consultation.
-This document set out 5 alternative methods for calculating provision requirements (or forecasting demand).
-Each of these alternatives was assessed in the document and it was concluded that the requirements for Worcestershire should be based on a range, between the highest and lowest of the alternative options. - 4.7.
-The Council has now re-appraised this approach, taking into account: - The publication of Department for Communities and Local Government "Guidance on the Managed Aggregate Supply System" in October 2012.
+- Following consultation on the Draft Local Aggregates Assessment the Council re-appraised its approach, taking into account: - The publication of Department for Communities and Local Government "Guidance on the Managed Aggregate Supply System" in October 2012.
 This provided greater clarity on the methods which should be used in Local Aggregate Assessments. - The consultation responses received to The Draft Local Aggregates Assessment for Worcestershire 20127.
-The response did not support the use of a range and asserted that this was likely to create uncertainty. - 4.8.
-Following a detailed consideration of the new guidance and the consultation responses received, a phased approach to calculating provision requirements has been developed. - 4.9.
-Compliance with the National Planning Policy Framework (NPPF) has been a key consideration in developing this approach.
+The response did not support the use of a range and asserted that this was likely to create uncertainty. - Following a detailed consideration of the new guidance and the 4.8. consultation responses received, a phased approach to calculating provision requirements was developed. - 4.9.
+Compliance with the National Planning Policy Framework (NPPF) was a key consideration in developing this approach.
 Appendix 1 sets out the Councils justification for this approach against the main requirements in the NPPF. - 4.10.
-The following method will form the basis for this and subsequent Local Aggregate Assessments for Worcestershire:
+The following method was proposed to form the basis for this and subsequent Local Aggregate Assessments for Worcestershire: